alf-arv/chess-RF-AI/README.md

-# chess-RF-AI
+# chess-AI
-A minimax based active information directed reinforcement learning model that plays chess, created for a University assignment.
+A minimax based active information directed tree search model that plays chess, created for a University assignment.

 Make an attempt at beating it and let me know how you did! ♟️